FionaSander/softnanolab/_pages/Stefano.md

 ---

 <p style="margin-left: 40px"> Lecturer in Theory and Simulation of Materials at Imperial College London <br />

-  Professor for Soft Matter at Beijing University of Chemical Technology  <br />

   </p>
 ## Current Projects and Research